Agile-metaphor/AI-Based-Question-Answer-Paper-Generator-Large/README.md

 ]

 Improvements(-to be rewritten and explained by hand later):
+Safety:
+Groq api keys are now stored in a .env file as opposed to plain text

 Combined Q&A Pipeline:
 qagp.py now not only generates a question bank but also produces a corresponding answer bank automatically, whereas the original only created a question bank.
 Balanced Question Categories: